Bogomolov multipliers of $p$-groups of maximal class: Abstract

 \section{Abstract}

-Let $G$ be a $p$-group of maximal class and order $p^n$, where $n\ge 4$.
-We show that the Bogomolov multiplier $\B_0(G)$ is trivial if and only if $[P_1, P_1] = [P_1, \gamma_{n-2}(G)]$, where $P_1 = C_G(\gamma_2(G)/\gamma_4(G))$.
-On the other hand, if $G$ has positive degree of commutativity and $P_1$ is metabelian, we prove that $\B_0(G)$ coincides with the coinvariants of the $G$-module $P_1\curlywedge P_1$.
-This result covers all $p$-groups of maximal class of large enough order and, furthermore, it allows us to give the first natural examples of $p$-groups with Bogomolov multiplier of arbitrarily high exponent.
+Let $G$ be a $p$-group of maximal class and order $p^n$.
+We determine whether or not the Bogomolov multiplier $\B_0(G)$ is trivial in terms of the lower central series of $G$ and $P_1 = C_G(\gamma_2(G) / \gamma_4(G))$.
+If in addition $G$ has positive degree of commutativity and $P_1$ is metabelian, we show how understanding $\B_0(G)$ reduces to the simpler commutator structure of $P_1$.
+This result covers all $p$-groups of maximal class of large enough order and, furthermore, it allows us to give the first natural family of $p$-groups containing an abundance of groups with nontrivial Bogomolov multipliers.
+We also provide more general results on Bogomolov multipliers of $p$-groups of arbitrary coclass $r$.